daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 }
 ~~~

-The `OnTriggerEnter` method notifies the `PortalableObject` which portal is the `inPortal` and which is the `outPortal`, and identifies the wall collider which should be ignored.
+The `OnTriggerEnter` method notifies the `PortalableObject` which portal is the `inPortal` and which is the `outPortal` and identifies which wall collider should be ignored.
 On `PortalableObject`, we've written the `SetIsInPortal` method for this.

 ~~~csharp
 public void SetIsInPortal(Portal inPortal, Portal outPortal, Collider wallCollider)